 Scotland is lucky enough to have a whole year of foodie goodness.
 Look out for tender lamb and delicious rhubarb in spring, juicy berries in summer, succulent game meats and sweet pears in autumn and seafood in winter.

 2. Buy delicious local produce at farmers’ markets and cook your own

 Where better to pick up the freshest food than at a farmers’ market?
 Stalls burst with everything from seasonal fruit and vegetables to game and smoked mackerel.
 You can also sample cheese, artisan chocolates, homemade jams, bread and locally brewed craft beer.
 Save money dining at home while trying delicious food from local producers for free and find recipe suggestions from stallholders.
-For more ideas for quality cooking, see our recipe eBook.

 3. Try Scotland’s amazing seafood

 You only need to glance at the plates coming out of Scotland’s kitchens to see that the country’s seafood is a class apart, from the freshest crabs and langoustines to incredible oysters and freshwater fish.

 If you’re by the coast, it’s easy to lay your hands on fresh and affordable fish and seafood all year round.
 Look out for simple seafood shacks, sheds or vans (you name it) – they serve up the freshest of fresh ingredients, and often boast terrific views too!
 When you go out for dinner at a restaurant, it’s also always worth finding out what’s on the specials menu – there will often be a seafood option; many restaurants also often do a fixed price menu.

 If you’re a lover of seafood and enjoy rugged, unspoiled landscapes, why not spend some time exploring the places and the produce that is on Scotland’s Seafood Trail?

 4. Ask locals for tips on hidden gems and up-and-coming restaurants